88plug/geekbench4/README.md

-# Geekbench 4 for Linux inside Docker
+# Geekbench 4 Modernized for Docker

 Based on **Ubuntu 20.04** as defined on [Geekbench site](https://www.geekbench.com/download/linux/).
 Geekbench exited prematurely on **Ubuntu 16.04** when using xhyve or VMWare Fusion 8 as a VM.